 Live DMA collects data in order to analyze the situation of live music venues and clubs in Europe.

-Covid-19 Impact – Key Numbers
+Covid-19 Impact on music venues and clubs – Key Numbers

 Since March 2020, most of the 2,600 live music venues and clubs represented by Live DMA and its members in 16 European countries are in survival mode.
 Due to government regulations, music venues and clubs had to cancel or reschedule all their events.
 Due to the current restrictions, apart from small concerts and non-musical events, organizing concerts for larger audiences and club nights is still not possible at this moment.